 - Share Your Expertise

 - Write Longer Form Content

 - Focus On Value Over Selling

 Remember you’re creating written content for both your audience and the search engines, so keeping this in mind as you write is imperative.
 Striking the perfect balance is tricky when creating online content, but with this guide you should find it easier – even enjoyable!
 Let’s get into it…

 Your aim should be to grab the attention of your reader and make it difficult for them not to click on the headline.
 You don’t want to create clickbait headlines that have nothing to do with the actual content, but you should be smart, using powerful, positive words to get the reaction that you want.

 Formatting your online content properly will break things up and ensure that it’s easily read by your audience.
 You should format with headings and subheadings, incorporate attractive, original images, use bullet point lists, and so on.
 Formatting it in small digestible chunks is the game – it should be scannable.
 It’s rare that a person will read everything you’ve written, word for word without doing at least a little scanning.

 3 – Share Your Expertise

 Aim to share your expertise with your audience when you write.
+Create online content that is both useful and interesting.
 What questions do they have?
 What do they want to learn more about?
 By sharing your expertise, rather than being precious about it, people will begin to see you as an expert in your industry.

 4 – Cut Out The Fluff